samirsen/smart-bitcoin/README.md

 # smart-bitcoin
-predicts price of bitcoin using bayesian regression model
+predicts price of bitcoin using implementation of bayesian network